ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_dgt_connector/tmgmt_dgt_connector/README.md

 than 300 characters will have to be sent in individual requests.

 Other strings can and should be bundled together into single requests.
-For consistency sake it is recommended that related strings be bundled together (all items of a single menu for example).
+For consistency sake it is recommended that related strings are bundled together (all items of a single menu for example).